bertiewooster/bertiewooster.github.io/_posts/2022-10-09-RDKit-find-and-highlight-the-maximum-common-substructure-between-molecules.md

 ## Caveat About Aligning Maximum Common Substructure
 The SMARTS substructure match may not match the form of the molecule.
-For example, if you input two six-membered carbon rings, the SMARTS substructure match is a linear chain of six carbons.
+For example, if you input two structures containing six-membered carbon rings, the SMARTS substructure match includes a linear chain of six carbons.
 So if you align the molecules to that substructure, you will get some odd-looking "rings":

 ```python